dcbau/FreeGrid/README.md

 > Before starting a measurement session, it is best to give the session a name, so the exported file can be identified later on.
 For every new session, the session name __must__ be changed, otherwise the previos session will be overwritten.

-1. Perform a center measurement with a reference microphone.
-Place the microphone where the head center will be during the measurement and connect the microphone to the left (Ch1) input of your audio interface.
+1. Perform a center measurement with a reference microphone: Place the microphone where the head center will be during the measurement and connect the microphone to the left (Ch1) input of your audio interface.
+2. Place the in-ear microphones in the ear canals and connect the to input Ch1/Ch2.
+Set adequate levels for the output and input of the audio device (see [notes on measurement setup](resources/doc/measurement-setup-notes.md) for help)
-2. Run some measurements.
+3. Run some measurements.
 Best thing to do is to activate the _Auto Measurement Mode_, where a measurement is triggered when the head remains still for 2 seconds.
 During the measurement, keep your head still for the whole time (even after the sweep is finished) until you hear the sound for a successfull measurement.
    > A good starting point is to perform around 30 measurements for a full spherical coverage.
 This should take around 5 minutes

    During the measurement, you can always pause the auto measurement to have a look at the already done measurements in the `Data List` tab, where you can also delete measurements if you made a mistake.
 The source positions of the measurements will also be shown in the virtual speaker position display.